SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-05.md

 {{reflection-attack-p}} depicts the scenario of reflection attacks by source address spoofing from provider/peer AS.
 In this case, the attacker spoofs the victim's IP address (P1) and sends requests to servers' IP address (P2) that respond to such requests.
 The servers then send overwhelming responses back to the victim, exhausting its network resources.
 The arrows in {{reflection-attack-p}} represent the commercial relationships between ASes.
 AS 3 acts as the provider or lateral peer of AS 4 and the provider for AS 5, while AS 4 serves as the provider for AS 1, AS 2, and AS 5.
 Additionally, AS 2 is the provider for AS 1.
 Suppose AS 1 and AS 4 have deployed inter-domain SAV, while the other ASes have not.

-If ACL-based ingress filtering or source-based RTBH filtering is deployed and performs SAV at the interface of AS 4 facing AS 3, in order to avoid improper block or improper permit, operators need to updated the configurations manually and additional operational overhead will be induced {{inter-domain-ps}}.
-Loose uRPF can greatly reduce the operational overhead because it uses the local FIB as information source, and can adapt to changes in the network.
-However, it may improperly permit spoofed packets.
-In {{reflection-attack-p}}, Loose uRPF is enabled at AS 4's provider/peer interface, while EFP-uRPF is enabled at AS 4's customer interfaces, following {{RFC3704}}.
-An attacker inside AS 3 or connected to it through other ASes may send packets with source addresses spoofing P1 to a server in AS 2 to attack the victim in AS 1.
-As AS 3 lacks deployment of inter-domain SAV, the attack packets will reach AS 4's provider/peer interface.
-With Loose uRPF, AS 4 cannot block the reflection attack packets at its provider/peer interface, and thus resulting in false negatives.

-If the inter-domain SAVNET architecture is deployed, AS 1 can communicate the SAV-specific information to AS 4 and AS 4 will be aware of that the traffic with P1 as source addresses can arrive at the interface facing AS 1 and AS 2.
+Both ACL-based ingress filtering and source-based RTBH filtering will induce additional operational overhead, and Loose uRPF may improperly permit spoofed packets {{inter-domain-ps}}.
+If the inter-domain SAVNET architecture is deployed, AS 1 can communicate the SAV-specific information to AS 4 and AS 4 will be aware that the traffic with P1 as source addresses can arrive at the interface facing AS 1 and AS 2.
 Therefore, at the interface of AS 4 facing AS 3, the spoofing traffic can be blocked.

 ### Direct Attacks {#direct_attack_p}